charlesnaces/OOP-FINAL-PROJECT/json_therule0/README.md

 # json_therule0

-A beginner-friendly Python library that teaches you **Object-Oriented Programming (OOP)** while solving a real problem: **loading, cleaning, and analyzing JSON data**.
+A beginner-friendly Python library that teaches Object-Oriented Programming (OOP) by solving a real problem: loading, cleaning, and analyzing JSON data. json_therule0 provides a compact, OOP-driven pipeline to clean messy JSON (trim whitespace, remove nulls, de-duplicate, correct types) and analyze the result with simple, well-documented classes.

+## Project overview

+Why this exists
+- JSON from APIs, logs, or config files is often messy: extra whitespace, nulls, duplicated records, and incorrect types.
+- This project demonstrates how to apply core OOP principles—classes, encapsulation, inheritance, and single-responsibility—to build a reusable data-cleaning and analysis tool.
+- It’s both a practical utility for preprocessing JSON and an educational example for learners.

+Key features
+- JSONLoader: safe JSON loading with helpful errors
+- JSONCleaner: chainable cleaning methods (trim whitespace, remove nulls, remove duplicates, coerce types)
+- JSONReader / AdvancedJSONReader: basic and advanced analysis (summary statistics, type reports, export to CSV)
+- Tests and example data to show usage patterns and encourage learning by reading code

 ## Why Use This?